$2500 writer's fee paid

 I'm very pleased to announce that the Center for Programs in Contemporary Writing will be sponsoring a fellowship for writers of literary or "long-form" journalism.

-Of those who apply, two students will be chosen.
+Of those who apply, one or two students will be chosen.
 These students will set out to write a 4,000-word nonfiction piece of long-form journalism that is of publishable quality.
 This nonfiction article should be ambitiously reported and written distinctively - that is, it will be judged on the merits of voice as well as substance, and should be suited for publication in a monthly or quarterly (e.g. Atlantic Monthly, Harper's or comparable magazines) - the sort of article that has relevance and currency but can be read months or years later and still be meaningful, not dated.
 The topic, in other words, should be timely but not merely of immediate importance.

 The project will begin in October and the students will research, report, and write their stories through the winter and early spring.
 The deadline for completion of the piece will be April 1.
 The Assigning Editor and the student writers will be featured in an event at the Kelly Writers House in April.